cdfq384903/MonotonicOptimalBinning/README.md

 6. **`min_bads`** </br>
 Default: None </br>
 Suggestion: The minimum positive event amount (default/bad in risk analysis) that will be kept in each bin.
 Usually `min_bads` is suggested to be 1. </br>
 The `min_bads` argument defines the minimum positive event amount that will be kept in each bin.
-For example, in `MainMonotonicFirstBining.sas` script you can pass `10`, which means that the minimum bads will be constrained as a minimum of 10 positive events in each bins.
+For example, in `MainMonotonicFirstBining.sas` script you can pass `10`, which means that the minimum bads will be constrained by a minimum of 10 positive events in each bins.

 7. **`min_pvalue`** </br>
 Default: None </br>
-Suggestion: The minimum threshold of p value is the merge constraints when algorithm doing merge process between bins.
-Usually more higher minimum p value the algorithm will not merge between bins. </br>
+Suggestion: The minimum threshold of p-value for the algorithm to decide whether merge the two bins or not.
+Usually a higher `min_pvalue`, the algorithm will reduce the times of merging bins. </br>
 The `min_pvalue` argument defines the minimum threshold of p value.
-For eaxmple, in MainMonotonicFirstBining.sas script you can try 0.35.
-It means when algorithm doing the process of bins merge.
-The bin will be merge between i and i+1, if the test of statistic value(like z or chi) is higher than 0.35.
+For eaxmple, in `MainMonotonicFirstBining.sas` script you can pass `0.35`.
+It means that the alogorithm will decide to merge the two bins if the p-value of the statistical test (may be Z or Chi) conducted between them is greater than `0.35`.

 8. **`show_woe_plot`** </br>
 Default: None </br>
-Suggestion: The boolean(0, 1) of show woe plot result when doing mob algorithm. </br>
+Suggestion: Boolean(0, 1) : Whether showing the woe plot when MOB algorithm is running. </br>
-The `show_woe_plot` argument defines the boolean(0, 1) of show woe plot result.
-For example, in MainMonotonicFirstBining.sas script you can try 1.
-It means when algorithm doing binning.
-It will show the woe result per each predictor variable.
+The `show_woe_plot` argument defines whether showing the woe plot in the algorithm process or not.
+For example, in `MainMonotonicFirstBining.sas` script you can pass `1`,which means that the SAS will show the woe plot result for each given `x`.

 9. **`is_using_encoding_var`** </br>
 Default: None </br>